Three years full-time.

-The module aims to extend the student’s knowledge of the dynamic inter-relationships that exists between governments, markets, organisations and individuals in relation to the changing business environment.
+The module aims to extend the student’s knowledge of the dynamic inter-relationship that exists between government, markets, organisations and individuals in relation to the changing business environment.

 Database systems, particularly those based on the Relational Database Model, play a significant role in the world of Information Technology.
 This module provides essential knowledge and appreciation of the role of relational database systems, including basic principles and practice of design, implementation and development for both system designers and software engineers.
 It will include practical exercises in Structured Query Language.

 Research skills are an essential set of capabilities in the toolkit of a professional software engineer.
 In this module, students will develop knowledge and understanding of the purpose, processes, methods (surveys, experiments, interviews, case studies, etc.), analysis (qualitative and quantitative), and outputs of research and will be able to apply them.
 This module also delves into the professional, legal and ethical standards and guidelines that inform and guide best practice in business and computing.

 This module focuses on data structures (e.g. linked lists, trees, heaps, hash tables, etc), algorithms (sorting, searching, dynamic programming, greedy, graph, geometric, cryptographic, string matching and compression algorithms, etc), and advanced programming techniques and other language paradigms.

 The extended project provides students with the opportunity to work on a project of interest to them.
 It is an important part of Level 6 study which allows, and requires, the development and application of specialist skills (for example in data manipulation, project management and critical thinking).
 Students are expected to draw upon knowledge and skills from other modules as they work on their project.